iAsimFaraz/iAsimFaraz/README.md

-- 👋 Hi, I’m @iAsimFaraz
+- 👋 Hi, I’m Asim
-- 👀 I’m interested in ...
+- 👀 I’m interested in developing large scale applications using JavaScript and Python frameworks.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Distribiuted Systems and Software Reliability.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Cutting edge projects and evolving software applications.
-- 📫 How to reach me ...
+- 📫 How to reach me: iasimfaraz@gmail.com

 <!---
 iAsimFaraz/iAsimFaraz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.